It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 10

-3.3.4 Prediction Uncertainty
+3.3.4 Prediction uncertainty

-We can also look at the uncertainty of our predictions, which is a measure of how much we expect our predictions to vary.
-This is often expressed as an interval range of values that we expect our prediction to fall within, with a certain level of confidence.
+This trust is often expressed as an interval range of values that we expect our prediction to fall within, with a certain level of confidence.
 But!
-There are actually two types of intervals we can get, one is really about the mean prediction, or expected value we would get from the model at that observation.
+There are actually two types of intervals we can get.
+One is really about the mean prediction, or expected value we would get from the model at that observation.
 This is usually called a confidence interval.
 The other type of interval is based on the model’s ability to predict new data, and is often called a prediction interval.
 This interval is about the actual prediction we would get from the model for any value, whether it was data we had seen before or not.
 Because of this, the prediction interval is always wider than the confidence interval, and it’s the one we usually want to use when we’re making predictions about new data.

 # contains both confidence ('mean_') and prediction ('obs_') intervalspred_intervals = ( model_lr_rating .get_prediction(df_prediction) .summary_frame(alpha =0.05))pred_intervals